Skip to main content

 The Brain-NO Connection

-As eNOS activity declines with age (roughly 50 percent between ages 25 and 60), cerebral blood flow also decreases.
+As eNOS activity declines with age, cerebral blood flow also decreases.
 This reduction is associated with slower cognitive processing, reduced executive function, and longer reaction times.
 For masters endurance athletes, these cognitive effects are as relevant as the physical performance decline.
+The mechanism behind this pathway, how dietary nitrate converts to nitric oxide independent of eNOS, is covered in full in the nitric oxide and athletic performance guide.

 Cerebral Blood Flow and Exercise